-Research shows that Stem Cells of Tomato contain powerful antioxidant compounds.
-These stem cells can protect your skin against harmful heavy metals (Lead, Nickel, Chromium) that can have a toxic impact on the genetic structure and composition of your skin.
+Research shows the Stem Cells of tomatoes contain powerful antioxidant compounds.
+Tomato stem cells are important in skincare because they protect your skin against harmful heavy metals (Lead, Nickel, Chromium) that can have a toxic impact on the genetic structure and composition of your skin.

-History & Traditional Uses of Tomato Extract
+History & Traditional Uses of Tomato in Skincare

 In the last few years, the plant has harnessed immense popularity for its anti-cancer and anti-oxidative benefits for the skin and health.

-Based on Harvard research, it has been found that men who consume at least 10 servings of tomato every week can reduce the risk of developing prostate cancer by up to 45%.
+Based on Harvard research, it has been found that men who consume at least 10 servings of tomatoes every week can reduce the risk of developing prostate cancer by up to 45%.

-A study conducted on a group of healthy people consuming tomato paste with olive oil for 10 weeks revealed that Lycopene present in tomato can help in shielding the skin against UV damage.
+A study conducted on a group of healthy people consuming tomato paste with olive oil for 10 weeks revealed that Lycopene present in tomatoes can help in shielding the skin against UV damage.

 - Lycopene is a pigment compound that’s responsible for the red color of tomatoes.

-• Lycopene is beneficial for the heart and bones.
+- Lycopene is beneficial for the heart and bones.

-• Lycopene can also prevent different types of cancer such as prostate and colon cancer.
+- Lycopene can also prevent different types of cancer such as prostate and colon cancer.

-• Lycopene extract or tomato extract is also used in cereal products, non-alcoholic beverages, food coloration of dairy products, etc.
+- Lycopene extract or tomato extract is also used in cereal products, non-alcoholic beverages, food coloration of dairy products, etc.

-• Tomato extract is typically the ethyl acetate extract of ripe tomatoes with lycopene content varying between 150 mg/kg to 250 mg/kg.
+- Tomato extract is typically the ethyl acetate extract of ripe tomatoes with lycopene content varying between 150 mg/kg to 250 mg/kg.

 Health & Beauty Benefits of Tomato Extract

 Lycopene has been associated with a wide range of health benefits ranging from bone health to heart health.

-Lycopene provides protection against different types of cancers
+Lycopene protects against different types of cancers

-Test tube research shows that Lycopene can lower down the growth of prostate and breast cancer by seizing tumor growth.
+Test tube research shows that Lycopene can lower the growth of prostate and breast cancer by seizing tumor growth.

 Based on human studies, it has been found that Lycopene lowers the risk of lung cancer by 32% to 50%.